Publication ethics

 Conflicts of Interest: Editors must recuse themselves from the review process when they have a conflict of interest or personal stake in the publication of research work.

-Objectivity: Publication decisions are made in an objective and impartial manner after a thorough review of the submitted manuscript and the accompanying peer reviews.
+Objectivity: Publication decisions are made objectively and impartially after a thorough review of the submitted manuscript and the accompanying peer reviews.
 The critical factors that significantly influence the decision to accept and publish the manuscript include - the articles' contribution to the existing research in its field, the quality of the articulation of the argument, and the strength and reliability of the evidence presented.

 Confidentiality: Reviewers should respect and uphold the confidentiality of the review process.
 They should refrain from discussing any aspects of the work under review with other researchers until the article is published.
 Unpublished materials disclosed in a manuscript under review must not be quoted or referenced by a reviewer without the express written consent of the author, as requested by the editor.
 Information or ideas obtained through the peer review process must be kept confidential and should not be used for personal gain.